top of page

 Parents of the student body president: How are we going to afford law school?!

 Parents of the average student: Well, she made it.
-And now I don’t have to stay up nights helping her with calculus.
+Now I don’t have to stay up nights helping her with calculus.

 Parents of the honor society student: Wow, she got another award.
 She must have inherited her dad’s smart genes.
-Some of us graduated “Thank You, Lawdy” not summa cum laude.
+I graduated “Thank You, Lawdy,” not summa cum laude.

-Speaking of genius minds, my wise old dad used to drill this thought into us, If I pursue this course of action, make this decision, where will I be ten years from now?
+Speaking of genius minds, my wise old dad used to drill this thought into us: If I pursue this course of action, or make this decision, where will I be ten years from now?

 That philosophy held me steady when things got tough, and I didn’t feel like working another boring day.
-I’m glad I could look in the mirror and echo the work ethic given by someone who came up the hard way.
+I’m glad to echo the sentiments of someone who came up the hard way.

 Your turn.
 Any sage advice for graduates?
 Tell us your thoughts below.